TheHive-Project/TheHiveDocs/FAQ.md

 This is a setting of the Play framework that is documented on its website.
 Please refer to [https://www.playframework.com/documentation/2.5.x/ConfiguringHttps](https://www.playframework.com/documentation/2.5.x/ConfiguringHttps).

 ### Can I connect TheHive to an AWS ElasticSearch service?
+For TheHive versions >= 3.4.0, yes!
+A small amount of additional plumbing is required - see [this blog post](https://robertheaton.com/2020/01/14/how-to-set-up-the-hive-on-aws-elasticsearch/) for a guide.

-AWS Elasticsearch service only supports HTTP transport protocol.
-It does not support the binary protocol which the Java client used by TheHive relies on to communicate with ElasticSearch.
-As a result, it is not possible to setup TheHive with AWS Elasticsearch service.
+For TheHive versions < 3.4.0, you can't use AWS ElasticSearch.
+This is because AWS Elasticsearch service only supports HTTP transport protocol.
+It does not support the binary protocol which the Java client used by previous versions of TheHive relies on to communicate with ElasticSearch.
+As a result, it is not possible to setup previous versions of TheHive with AWS Elasticsearch service.
 More information is available at the following URLs:

 - [http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-limits.html](https://www.elastic.co/guide/en/elasticsearch/reference/5.1/modules-network.html#_transport_and_http_protocols )

 > “TCP Transport	: The service supports HTTP on port 80, but does not support TCP transport”